feathersjs/feathers/index.md

 </html>
 ```

-After restarting, going directly to `http://localhost:3000` with the console open will show what is happening.
-You can also see the newly created Todo at `http://localhost:3000/todos`.
+After restarting, going directly to [localhost:3000](http://localhost:3000) with the console open will show what is happening on the HTML page.
+You can also see the newly created Todo at the REST endpoint [localhost:3000/todos](http://localhost:3000/todos).
 With the page open, reating a new  Todo via the REST API, for example

 <blockquote><pre>curl 'http://localhost:3000/todos/' -H 'Content-Type: application/json' --data-binary '{ "text": "Do something" }'</pre></blockquote>

 will also log `Someone created a new Todo`.
-This is how you can implement real-time functionality in you web page without any magic.
+This is how you can implement real-time functionality in any web page without a lot of magic using standardized websocket messages instead of having to re-invent your own.

 ## Persisting to MongoDB

-Our CRUD Todo functionality implemented in the service is very common and doesn't have to be re-done yourself every time.
-In fact, this is almost exactly what is being provided for you already in the [feathers-memory](https://github.com/feathersjs/feathers-memory) module.
+Our CRUD Todo functionality implemented in the service is very common and doesn't have to be implemented form scratch every time.
+In fact, this is almost exactly what is being provided already in the [feathers-memory](https://github.com/feathersjs/feathers-memory) module.
 Luckily we don't have to stop at storing everything in-memory.
-For the popular NoSQL database [MongoDB](http://mongodb.org) , for example, there already is the [feathers-mongodb](https://github.com/feathersjs/feathers-mongodb) module and if you need more ORM-like functionality through [Mongoose](http://mongoosejs.com/), also have a look at [feathers-mongoose](https://github.com/feathersjs/feathers-mongoose).
+For the popular NoSQL database [MongoDB](http://mongodb.org) , for example, there already is the [feathers-mongodb](https://github.com/feathersjs/feathers-mongodb) module and if you need more ORM-like functionality through [Mongoose](http://mongoosejs.com/) you can also use [feathers-mongoose](https://github.com/feathersjs/feathers-mongoose).

+> `npm install feathers-mongodb`

-After installing and loading `feathers-mongodb` and with a MongoDB instance running locally, we can replace our `todoService` in `app.js` with a MongoDB storage on the `feathers-demo` database and the `todos` collection like this:
+With a MongoDB instance running locally, we can replace our `todoService` in `app.js` with a MongoDB storage on the `feathers-demo` database and the `todos` collection like this:

 ```js
 // app.js